sjmiller8182/BeerAnalysis/README.md

 ## EDA

 * [Exploratory Analysis Presentation](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/eda_presentation.html): A presentation showing some work one the EDA.
-* For full EDA work, see [Base EDA](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/analysis/eda.html).
+* For full EDA work, see the [preliminary EDA](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/analysis/eda.html).
 * For more information on the data cleaning and environment, see the [Codebook](https://github.com/KThompson0308/beeranalysis/blob/master/CodeBook.md).

 ## Data